paulcwarren/spring-content-docs/docs/spring-content-with-renditions-docs.md

 ## Summary

 Congratulations!
-You've just written a simple application that uses Spring Content with Renditions to fetch .
+You've just written a simple application that uses Spring Content and Spring Content Renditions to be able to transform contnet from one format to another.

 This guide demonstrates the Spring Content Renditions Module.
-Spring Content Renditions supports several renderers out-of-the-box satisfying most use cases.
-You may also add your own renderers too using the RenditionProvider extension point.
+This module supports several renderers out-of-the-box satisfying most use cases.
+However, you may also add your own renderers using the RenditionProvider extension point.
 For more details see the Spring Content Renditions reference guide.